Regulatory Model Numbers

 Parts List

-Each switch provides an accessory kit that contains parts that are required to install the switch.
+Each switch provides an accessory kit containing the parts required to install the switch.
 This section lists the installation parts contained in the switch accessory kit.

 Rack Mount Parts